-All boys from Reception to Year 6 enjoy timetabled PE, swimming or games each day, supplemented by the option of many extra-curricular sports activities.
+Boys from Reception to Year 6 enjoy timetabled PE, swimming or games each day, supplemented by the option of many extra-curricular sports activities.

 Games is regarded as an important element of the school curriculum, with the main aims of Games lessons being:

 The Junior School has its own playing fields which include three rugby pitches, a cricket square, cricket nets, an athletics track and long jump pit.
-There is also a swimming pool and a putting green and access to the Senior School sports hall for activities such as cricket nets.
+There is also a swimming pool, a putting green and access to the Senior School sports hall for activities such as cricket nets.

-During a week, boys in Years 3 to 6 will enjoy PE, Swimming or a double Games lesson every day delivered by specialist PE teachers.
-In PE boys will experience Gymnastics, Unihoc, Basketball, Volleyball, Tennis, Athletics, and Speed, Agility and Quickness (SAQ).
+During a week, boys in Years 3 to 6 will recieve PE, Swimming or Games lessons, delivered by specialist PE teachers.
+In PE boys will experience Gymnastics, Hockey/Unihoc, Basketball, Tennis, Athletics, Football and Cricket.

 Boys can enjoy Games sessions tailored to their specific needs, gaining their interest and capturing their enthusiasm.
 Boys learn to play competitive team sports and develop skills such as commitment, leadership and self-discipline.
 Success, involvement and the opportunity to represent QEGS on the sports field can be achieved by all abilities.